FirebaseExtended/firebase-queue/README.md

 A callback function for reporting the progress of the task. `progress()` takes a single parameter that must be a number between 0 and 100, and returns a [RSVP.Promise](https://github.com/tildeio/rsvp.js) that's fulfilled when successfully updated.
 If this promise is rejected, it's likely that the task is no longer owned by this process (perhaps it has timed out or the task specification has changed) or the worker has lost its connection to Firebase.

-By catching when this call fails and cancelling the current task early, the worker can minimize the extra work it does and return to processing new queue items sooner:
+By catching when this call fails and cancelling the current task early, the worker can minimize the extra work it does and return to processing new queue tasks sooner:

 ```js
 ...